 It is intended that a major feature of this course is that candidates should show a broad knowledge and understanding over a wide range of material.
 Consequently each lecture course taken will receive an assessment upon its completion by means of a test based on written work.

-To pass the course, candidates must obtain passes on at least five mini projects that include two on courses from Section B and two at the Schedule II level (these need not be distinct) and for the dissertation.
+To pass the course, candidates must obtain passes on at least five mini projects, that includes two at the Schedule II level, and for the dissertation.

 Candidates should complete their dissertation by early September, and will be orally examined on the dissertation and the background material to it.